Lorne W. R. Mulloy: Death

-His funeral, held three days later, was attended by two thousand people; schools and businesses had been closed in the area.
-Mulloy was buried with full military honors under the direction of the 4th Princess Louise Dragoon Guards, the regiment Mulloy had first enlisted with in 1899.
-The cortege was led by the hearse carrying the flag-draped casket followed by a lone soldier leading a black cavalry horse with the boots reversed in the stirrups.
-There were at least seventy-five veterans of the South African and the First World War at the funeral, including Major G.H.
-Collins, who had served with Mulloy 30 years earlier at the fateful Battle of Witpoort.
+His funeral was held three days later on February 24.
+Local schools and businesses were closed for the event, and it was attended by about 2,000 people.
+The procession left his home, The Maples, at 2:30 pm.
+The service took place at the Iroquois United Church, after which the procession proceeded to the Iroquois Point Cemetery.
+He was given full military honours under the direction of the 4th Hussars, the regiment that Mulloy had first enlisted with in 1899.
+The lengthy cortege was led by the hearse carrying Mulloy's casket, which was draped with the Union Jack and topped with the stetson that he had worn during the Boer War.
+The hearse was followed by a lone cavalry mount with the boots reversed in the stirrups.
+According to Jack Schecter, "there were at least seventy-five veterans of the South African and the First World War at the funeral, including Major G.H.
+Collins, who had served with Mulloy 30 years earlier at the fateful Battle of Witpoort."
+The procession also included members of the hockey teams in the St. Lawrence Leagues.